Although you can find a lot of diabetes information online, good diabetes books are still great sources of knowledge.

 Dr. Bernstein’s Diabetes Solution – Richard K. Bernstein (E)

 Although I don’t follow Dr. Bernstein’s approach myself, his book is among the most influential diabetes books for anyone wishing to support their diabetes management by following a low carb diet.

 Dr. Bernstein gives actionable advice on how to manage your diabetes utilizing a low carb diet and exercise, based on his own experience as a person living with diabetes as well as his medical background.

 Bright Spots & Landmines – Adam Brown (I)

 Adam Brown (Managing Editor of Diatribe) shares his best tips for tackling food, mindset, exercise, and sleep.
 Since diabetes is a full-time job and can be emotionally and physically demanding, his aim is to give you the tools to make the daily diabetes decisions that matter and focus less on those decisions that are less important.
-For a full review of the book, see this post on Diabetes Strong.

 Pregnancy with diabetes – Ginger Vieira and Jennifer Smith (I)